 Before we can get into how you can hold virtual education trade shows online, let’s discuss what virtual events and trade shows really are.

 A virtual event is held virtually over the web instead of a physical location.
-Virtual events can offer space for lead generation, networking, presentations and even increase sales.
+Virtual trade show platforms can offer space for lead generation, networking, presentations and even increase sales.
 Participants can use their desktops, laptops, and even smartphones to attend these events.

 A virtual event is more than just a simple meeting held online.
 That’s because the goal of a virtual event is to emulate the physical aspects of a live event as best as can be done.
 They’re grand in scale and can have a lot more participants than simple online meetings and webinars.